eduardoborba/whatsapp_shortcuts/README.md

 2. Access the [extensions page](chrome://extensions/) in your chrome browser
 3. Click on "Load unpacked" and select the folder where you cloned this repository

-And should be good to go :)
+And you should be good to go :-)

 ## Current Shortcuts